 But once you reach the southwest border of PNYNN you have hiking trails (as you see in this photo).
 Or you can hike along the road from the entrance to the base camp (over a kilometer but an enjoyable palm experience) then from the base camp to the ruins (less than one kilometer).
+Obviously only hike if you have a local guide-it's easy to get lost in the rain forests.

 All photos and panoramas from the ground are by Nicholas Hellmuth with an iPhone 15 Pro Max.
 All the aerial photos are by Carlos Elgueta with FLAAR drone, Mavic 3.
-FLAAR Digital Photo Archive of Flora, Fauna and Ecosystems of Guatemala
+FLAAR Digital Photo Archive of Flora, Fauna and Ecosystems of Guatemala.